Clara's Story

 got a job for you!
 He was assigned as a tank driver, and was resigned to

-going to Europe with Patton's Second Armored Division ( They were mostly
+going to Europe with Patton's Second Armored Division (They were mostly

-wiped out.).
 Just two weeks before they were to depart, B' received

 orders to go to Officer Training School at Fort Knox, Ky.
 Had that not